tripathijiii/image-downloader-web/README.md

 # REDIS
-first you can install redis by $ brew install redis then start redis using $ brew services start redis redis will start, to check you can type redis-cli ping.  you should recieve PONG this is for mac
+first you can install redis by $ brew install redis then start redis using $ brew services start redis redis will start, to check you can type redis-cli ping.  you should recieve PING this is for mac

 for windows you can install redis directly from https://redis.io/download